discovicke/ella-room-booking-system/GUIDE.md

 - **`repositories/`** 📚 Librarian
   Runs all SQL queries.
 Talks to the database only.

-- **`services/`** 🧠 Manager
-  Handles complex business logic and decisions.
-Optional.

 - **`controllers/`** 🤵 Waiter
   Handles requests and responses.
-Calls repositories or services.
+Calls repositories.

 - **`middleware/`** 🛡️ The Bouncer
   Code that runs _before_ the controller to check if you are allowed in.